SOME REVIEWS OF RECENT WORKS

 stories … she

 is engaged in a long monologue … not monotonous, but unbroken, fluent

 as a river» (p.
 178).
 Telling stories is a form of therapy and reconciliation,

-which allows Polly and her mother to come to terms with their own past,
+which allows Polly and her mother to come to terms with

 marked by unwanted pregnancy and the tragic death of Polly’s boyfriend.

 The Shelter of Neighbours is made of two groups or sets of stories easily

 identifiable in the volume, stories about writing and stories

 neighbourhood of Dunroon Crescent.
 They frequently intermingle in crosssections

 as the volume highlights the small moments in everyday life when